4. Optimization#

 • Classification loss

-• Cross Entropy loss \(J(h_{\vartheta}(x),y)= -\sum_{i=1}^m\sum_{k=1}^K(y_{ik}\cdot \log h_{\vartheta, k}(x_i))\)
+• Cross Entropy loss \(J(h_{\vartheta}(x),y)= -\sum_{i=1}^m\sum_{k=1}^K(y_{ik}\cdot \ln h_{\vartheta, k}(x_i))\)

 4.2.
 Gradient-based Methods#

-Notation alert: For the derivation of the gradien-based optimization techniques we use the stands notation by which the function we want to find the minimum of becomes \(J \rightarrow f\) and the variable \(\vartheta \rightarrow x\).
-Don’t confuse this \(x\) with the input measurements \(\{x^{(i)},y^{(i)}\}_{i=0,...,m}\).
+Notation alert: For deriving the gradient-based optimization techniques, we use the notation by which the function we want to find the minimum of becomes \(J \rightarrow f\) and the variable \(\vartheta \rightarrow x\).
+Don’t confuse this \(x\) with the data pairs \(\{x^{(i)},y^{(i)}\}_{i=0,...,m}\).

 4.2.1.
 Gradient Descent#